Some Retailers Are Holding Your Returns Against You

 Shoppers and consumer advocates are up in arms after finding out that major retailers have been keeping closer tabs on them than they thought.

-Retailers such as Best Buy, Victoria's Secret and the Home Depot have been working with a third-party organization to manage a database that determines which of their consumers should be banned from making returns, The Wall Street Journal reports.
+Retailers such as Best Buy, Victoria's Secret and The Home Depot have been working with a third-party organization to manage a database that determines which of their consumers should be banned from making returns, The Wall Street Journal reports.

 The Retail Equation's database uses consumer behavior metrics such as how frequently a consumer makes returns and the dollar amount of those returns to calculate whether a shopper is considered a risk to a retailer and to prevent return fraud.

-"Fraudulent and abusive returns are a $9-$17 billion per year problem for retailers in the United States," the Retail Equation says on its website.
+"Fraudulent and abusive returns are a $9-$17 billion per year problem for retailers in the United States," The Retail Equation says on its website.

 Retailers say returns account for 10 percent of exchanges, and about 6.5 percent of those returns are fraudulent, according to the National Retail Federation.